The Universal File Opener (UFO) is a Google Chrome extension. It enhances the Google Drive and AODocs experience by allowing you to:

 – Google Photos is not supported as it doesn't allow the List view.

-- You can't use UFO with Google files such as Docs, Sheets and Slides.
+– You can't use UFO with Google files such as Google documents, spreadsheets and presentations.

 Check the status of UFO

-1. In Google Drive, press the UFO extension button.
+1. In Google Drive, press the UFO extension button next to the URL bar.
+The UFO extension pop-up opens.

 If you have one or more files in your cache, the list of cached files is displayed.